dhavamani16/Automated-OCR-Project/README.md

 python app.py

-Open the Flutter mobile app and connect it to the backend.
+Open the Flutter app and connect it to the backend.

-Usage

-Open the Flutter app on your mobile device.

-Capture or upload a signboard image.

-The app will display the extracted text and translated version.

-Tap the audio button to listen to the translation.

-License & Terms

 Copyright (C) Codebasics Inc. All rights reserved.

+Additional Terms:
-Licensed under the MIT License.

-Commercial use is prohibited without prior written permission.
+This software is licensed under the MIT License.
+However, commercial use of this software is strictly prohibited without prior written permission from the author.
 Attribution must be given in all copies or substantial portions of the software.